We build funds by thinking about the ultimate source of income:

 The Bloomberg Barclays U.S. Aggregate Bond Index is a benchmark for many bond funds, but our active teams believe many sectors in the index have high interest-rate risk and unattractive total return potential.
 Our analysts look outside the index for better fixed-income investment opportunities.

-Update on Income Fund and Diversified Income Trust
+Update on Diversified Income Trust

 We can find diverse opportunities because we have a team with diverse experience